Well Being Retreat Center - Event

 About Christine:

-Christine Hoyer is a certified guide, mentor, trainer, and the program coordinator for the trail certification program with the Association of Nature and Forest Therapy and she runs Mindful Meanders based in Gatlinburg, Tennessee and works in the field of wilderness management.
-She both works and plays in nature and was drawn to Nature and Forest Therapy as a way to deepen her own authentic connection to the natural world and to find ways to offer that to others.
-Christine is a long-time practitioner and teacher of Tai Chi/Qigong and while she learned them through the martial aspects, she now focuses her own practices and her teaching on the meditative side of these arts.
+Christine Hoyer is a certified guide, mentor, trainer, and the program coordinator for the trail certification program with the Association of Nature and Forest Therapy and she runs Mindful Meanders based in Gatlinburg, Tennessee.
+She works in the field of wilderness management.
+Nature is both Christine's playground and workplace, reflecting her deep-rooted connection with the outdoors.
+Her attraction to Nature and Forest Therapy stems from a personal yearning to strengthen her authentic bond with the natural world and extend that connection to others.

 Program Schedule